Albertzue/learning_notes/aws/ANS/keypoint.md

 DNSSEC worksat the zone level.
 A DS record isadded to the parent zone, not foreach subdomain, to create the chain of trust

 To set up Route 53 health checks on the private IP addresses of EC2 instances, you need to assign a public IP address to the EC2 instance as Route 53 health checkers can onlyaccess resources with publicly routable IP addresses

+Amazon Route 53 Resolver DNS Firewall with the AWSManagedDomainsBotnetCommandandControl managed rule group:

+     1.Scalable and Managed: Automatically updates the list of known botnet domains.

+     2. Preemptive Blocking: Prevents EC2 instances from resolving malicious domains.

+     3. Low Operational Overhead: Easy to implement and maintain.

 ### NAT:
       If a connection that's using a NAT gateway is idle for 350 seconds or more, the connection times out.